Nestlé Tutbury

 Nestlé Tutbury is a large coffee factory in Derbyshire.
 It is the longest running Nestlé factory in the world, outside of Switzerland.

 Nestlé is the world's largest food and drink company.
-The site is not in Tutbury, but slightly north on the southern edge of Derbyshire.
+The site is not actually in Tutbury, which is Staffordshire, but Hatton, Derbyshire just across the railway line that separates the two counties.

 History

 It made powdered milk during World War II.